Washi1337/ctf-writeups/writeups/flare-on/2021/8/index.md

 **Tools used:** Firefox, VSCode with JS Debugger Extension, Python, de4js

-Challenge 8 felt a bit underrated in my opinion, but this might be because I have some experience with cryptography and code deobfuscation.
+Challenge 8 felt a bit overrated in my opinion, but this might be because I have some experience with cryptography and code deobfuscation.
 In this challenge, you are given a large HTML file, together with the following note:

 ```
 You're nearly done champ, just a few more to go. we put all the hard ones at the